1 | Tentacled snake |

 The same 2018 study on the glossy marsh snake analysed this species, and found that they struck at crabs with a closed mouth, pinning them to the soft mud.
 They then applied a coil, and ripped off the crabs’ legs, swallowing bite sized pieces, before moving onto the body.
 Don’t worry – they lack the power or inclination to do this to humans, although they could evolve a giant cousin one day.
 Fordonia leucobalia also uses this technique to eat mud lobsters.

 Like Gerard’s water snake, Fordonia leucobalia has classic semi-aquatic adaptions, such as eyes on top of its head, and a special nostril valve to prevent water infiltration.
 This species is also incredibly widespread.
 They range from northeast India all the way to Australia’s northwest coast.
-The white belly is all too real, and an easy way to identify them.
+The white belly is all too real, and is an easy way to identify them.

 4 | Triangle keelback |

 An inland watersnake, which is particularly common in streams or pools within rainforests.
-Triangle keelbacks reach 135cm, and are recognisable by their triangular patterns, but also a gradual reddening towards the neck.
+Triangle keelbacks reach a record of 135cm, and are recognisable by their triangular patterns, but also a gradual reddening towards the neck.
 This species appears sparsely in much of Thailand, but in the south, beginning around Phuket, they suddenly become common.
 Further afield, triangle keelbacks appear in Malaysia, Cambodia, Singapore, Java and Sumatra – Thailand lies at the northernmost extent of their range.
 Triangle keelbacks are harmless, and while they love streams, they also appear on large green leaves 1 metre above ground.

-Triangle keelbacks eat amphibians, and have been witnessed eating fanged frogs (Limnonectes family) in southeast Sulawesi.
+Triangle keelbacks eat amphibians, and have been witnessed swallowing fanged frogs (Limnonectes family) in southeast Sulawesi.
 This took place 10 metres from the bank of a small river, and the keelback seized the frog by its left rear leg.

 Another hunting event took place in Kirirom National Park, Cambodia.
 The victim was a Hongkong whipping frog (Polypedates megacephalus), which the keelback seized by its left rear leg (again), at the edge of a mountain stream at 580 metres in elevation.
 The two struggled for 1 minute, before the frog leapt into the stream heroically, taking the snake with it.
 The two floated away, and the frog’s distress calls were heard in the distance for another 10 minutes.
 Triangle keelbacks are also found in Kaeng Krachan National Park, the largest national park in Thailand.